StellarSt0rm/dotfiles/README.md

         psk="<PASSWORD>"
       }
       ```
-   2. Start wpa_supplicant with the conf:
+   2. Start wpa_supplicant with the config:
       ```
       ifconfig # Get device name
       sudo systemctl stop NetworkManager # If the system has NetworkManager, stop it!